Kyphosis in Children

 make detailed images of organs and structures within the body.
 It can rule out any

-other abnormalities of the spinal cord and nerves.
+other problems of the spinal cord and nerves.

 - CT scan.
 This test uses X-rays and a computer to make detailed images of the body.